2023 World Women's Handball Championship

-The 2023 IHF World Women's Handball Championship will be 26th edition of the championship, organised by the International Handball Federation (IHF), from 30 November to 17 December 2023. to be jointly hosted by Denmark, Norway and Sweden.
-It will be the third time in handball history that the championship is jointly hosted, the first in Sweden, and also the first to be played in three countries.
+The 2023 IHF World Women's Handball Championship was the 26th edition of the championship, organised by the International Handball Federation (IHF) from 29 November to 17 December 2023 and jointly hosted by Denmark, Norway, and Sweden.
+It was the third time in handball history that the championship is jointly hosted, the first in Sweden, and also the first to be played in three countries.

+France won their third title after a finals win over Norway.
+The bronze medal went to Denmark with a win over Sweden.

 Bidding process

-After Russia's withdrawal, Denmark/Norway/Sweden and Hungary entered their bids for hosting the tournament, which was awarded to the three Nordic countries by IHF Council at its meeting held in Paris, France on 28 January 2017.
+After Russia's withdrawal, Denmark, Norway, Sweden, and Hungary entered their bids to host the tournament, which was awarded to the three Nordic countries by the IHF Council at its meeting held in Paris, France on 28 January 2017.

 Venues

 The Nordic joint bid included the following six host cities and venues:

 The Hungarian bid included the same cities and venues as the bid that was presented for the 2021 championship.